stevejgordon/AspNetCoreDockerWorkshop/activities/11-ProductionDockerfile.md

 # Production Dockerfile

-For this activity, please ensure you have completed [Activity 9](9-InitialDockerfile.md).
+For this activity, please ensure you have completed [Activity 10](10-InitialDockerfile.md).

+## What's the plan?

+We're going to improve our dockerfile, using a multistage build to produce a runtime based production image.

 ## Activity Steps